Rules of the

 7 Team Handicap Competition

-7.1 There shall be designated weeks, shown in the handbook, for all the rounds of the team handicap competition.
+7.1 There shall be designated weeks, shown in the fixtures list, for all the rounds of the team handicap competition.
 The final of the team handicap competition shall be played at a venue and on a date decided by the Executive Committee.

 7.3 Matches MUST be played between two teams of 3 players.
 Should a team arrive with fewer players then the match shall be cancelled and the offending team expelled from the competition.
 Their club will also be fined £12 if the Executive Committee agrees.
 If they have previously beaten a team in the competition the most recently defeated team shall be re-instated and play in their place.